mmu-webdesign/Level4-web-term-1/HTML/html02/07-entity.md

 ```

+- Save `exercise-12.html` and continue.

 ### Task 2

 - Now wrap a comment around the second paragraph.

-- Run your code and view in the browser window.
+- Save `exercise-12.html` and refresh in your browser.

-As you can see below, if you've got it right, only the first paragraph displays in the live output.
+- As you can see below, if you've got it right, only the first paragraph displays in the live output.

 <img src="media/comments.png" alt="The first paragraph is rendered in the browser window, the second commented paragraph isn't">

-> Things to note about HTML Comments
+### Things to note about HTML Comments

 - Whist the content inside a `comment` is not displayed in the browser, it is not hidden.
 Anyone can `View Source` of a page and see what's hidden there.